daticahealth/seldon-middleman/README.md

 **Note:** depending on your Ruby setup you may need to prepend `bundle exec` to your middleman commands.

 Navigate to [http://localhost:3000](http://localhost:3000)!

-## Development Server
-The development server is located at [development.datica.com](http://development.datica.com).
-When we merge code changes into development, [CodeShip](https://codeship.com/) fires off an automatic build.
-This way we always have a place where we can see the latest changes to `development`.

 ## Introduction
 While we loved Kirby CMS, we just never used many of the excellent features it provided — we didn't use the control panel at all.
 Because of our need for hand-crafted pages and experiences, the limitations of a control-panel based CMS with relatively fixed data models were just not used as much.